 At the March 2020 Authority Board meeting it was discussed adding representatives from the Michigan Municipal League, Michigan Township Association as well as Michigan Association of Counties.
-There are four vacancies that are made by the Governor that could be used to by these associations.
-Judy Allen, MTA Governmental Affairs Director, has agreed to serve.
-MML Executive Director, Dan Gillmartin, will be providing a senior staff person to serve.
-I have reached out to Steve Currie MAC Director to discuss the possibility of getting a representative.
+There are four appointments that are made by the Governor that could be used to by these associations.
+Brian Reed, Delta Township Manager, has agreed to serve on behalf of the MTA.
+Tony Minghine, MML Deputy Executive Director has also agreed to serve.
+Steve Currie, MAC Executive Director, will be providing a representative for the Board.